pulp-platform/pulpino/fpga/README.md

 ## Get Started

+0. Check what board you have: we support Xilinx Zedboard. but the boards depend on the vendor!
+   The following build process needs to be aware of what board you have. you can set the enviornment variables XILINX_BOARD and XILINX_PART to control the board and part number. if you don't specify these, the following defaults values are used:
+   XILINX_PART "xc7z020clg484-1"
+   XILINX_BOARD "em.avnet.com:zynq:zed:c"

 1. Make sure you have the Vivado toolchain and the Xilinx SDK toolchain in your PATH before continuing.
 The Vivado toolchain is required to generate the bitstream, while the SDK contains the ARM compiler that is used for